Valladolid, Negros Occidental

+Etymology

+The place was first called “Inabuyan” until the Spanish leaders arrived and one of them named the place after his native town Valladolid in Mexico.

 History

-The place was first called “Inabuyan” until the Spanish leaders arrived and one of them named the place after his native town Valladolid in Spain.
 During the Spanish era, Valladolid was considered one of the most prosperous towns of Negros Occidental.
 The size of the convent and church built by the Recollect Missionaries in 1851 were proofs of this status considering that the church authorities were powerful in running the affairs of the government.

 Valladolid was established in 1860.
 The influx of settlers from the neighboring islands of Guimaras, Panay and Cebu prompted the then Governor Saravia to create an additional town which is now Pulupandan.
 The settlers made this town a landing area in coming to Negros, brought about by the introduction of sugar which resulted in the economic growth and prosperity of the island.
 The town is known as the Rice Granary of Negros Occidental with 90 percent of its arable land planted to palay.
 It produce more than half a million cavans of rice every year.
-It also produces vegetables, fruits and the diwal or angel wings shell, a seasonal delicacy.
+It also produces vegetables, fruits and the diwal (Pholas orientalis) also known as the angel wings clam, a seasonal delicacy.

 The Aetas were the original inhabitants of Valladolid.
 They were ultimately forced to move to the uplands when the early settlers and colonizers came to stay.
 Significant events in the province during the early founding years as well as major upheavals during and after the revolutionary period brought profound changes in the municipality.

 By and large, Valladolid has its place in the historical set-up of the province of Negros Occidental socially, spiritually, economically and politically.
 It is also the bulwark of Filipinistas Aglipayan in Negros.
 This dominant sect caused the defeat of the fiery Manuel L. Quezon in the hands of the Aglipayans in the presidential election of 1935 during the Commonwealth era.

 Pasundayag Festival is a thanksgiving and celebration of good harvest.
 It is a farmers festival in honor of the town's patroness, Nuestra Señora de Guadalupe featuring street dancing competition, arena festival dance showdown and merry making.

 In 1957, Sitio Paloma was converted into a barrio.